Video: How to Care for Painted Lady Butterflies

 4. Release Outdoors

 • Celebrate!
-Share a sweet snack during your afternoon recess and release butter-flies as a special gift to the Earth.
+Share healthy snacks during your afternoon recess and release butterflies as a special gift to the Earth.
 Outside temperature should be at least 55º.

 • Open your butterfly house and allow a butterfly to crawl onto your hand (or a student’s).